 Morningstar Recommends Schwab YieldPlus Sell-Off

-Since March 2008, the financial fraud lawyers at Saiontz, Kirk & Miles, P.A. have been reviewing potential Schwab YieldPlus arbitration claims for investors who lost over $10,000 of their initial investment in the ultrashort bond fund.
+Since March 2008, the financial fraud lawyers at Saiontz & Kirk, P.A. have been reviewing potential Schwab YieldPlus arbitration claims for investors who lost over $10,000 of their initial investment in the ultrashort bond fund.
 While most shareholders withdrew any remaining investment months ago after they experienced losses in excess of 30%, there are still investors who are holding the shares.
 Last week, Morningstar analysts recommended that any remaining Schwab YieldPlus investors sell their shares, as it appears impossible for the fund to recover, even if the market does improve.

 Schwab YieldPlus is a bond fund designed and sold to be a relatively low-risk investment alternative to cash or money market funds.
 It is an ultra-short bond fund, which promised high current income with minimum change in share price.
 However, as a result of fund managers’ decisions to place a large portion of the fund’s assets in risky mortgage backed securities, investors have seen dramatic losses that they were never properly told could be at risk.